glyg/leg-joint/README.md

 # This is the Drosophilia Leg Joint Simulation - or in short just leg-joint

-copyright Guillaume Gay - 2012
+copyright Guillaume Gay - 2012 - 2014 This work is pending
-This work is still confidential
+publication - once the associated scientific article is out, it will be released as a GPL project.

 ## Project Tree